Seiya Suzuki Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The Padres have the eighth-ranked team ERA across all MLB pitching staffs (3.80).
+- The Padres have a 3.86 team ERA that ranks ninth across all league pitching staffs.

-- The Padres surrender the ninth-fewest home runs in baseball (60 total, one per game).
+- Padres pitchers combine to rank 12th in baseball in home runs allowed (63 total, 1.1 per game).

-- Weathers (1-3) gets the starting nod for the Padres in his seventh start of the season.
-He has a 4.28 ERA in 33 2/3 innings pitched, with 22 strikeouts.
+- Snell (1-6) gets the starting nod for the Padres in his 12th start of the season.
+He has a 4.66 ERA in 56 2/3 innings pitched, with 61 strikeouts.

-- In his last appearance on Tuesday, the lefty threw four innings against the Miami Marlins, allowing three earned runs while surrendering seven hits.
+- In his most recent appearance on Wednesday, the left-hander tossed six scoreless innings against the Miami Marlins while surrendering three hits.

-- In eight games this season, the 23-year-old has an ERA of 4.28, with 5.9 strikeouts per nine innings.
-Opponents are hitting .262 against him.
+- The 30-year-old has amassed an ERA of 4.66, with 9.8 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.